rouzinho/EncoderDft/README.md

 *Tools -> Manage plugins*

-In the plugin Manager window, click on *add* and choose the plugin libEarListener.so.
+In the plugin Manager window, click on *add* and choose the plugin libEncoder.so.
 This one should appear in the window.

 You can close the window.
 The plugin is loaded inside cedar and before loading it, make sure your ROS node is running.

 You can now go back to the cedar main interface and click on the Utilities tab.

-Drag the EarSubscriber widget into the architecture panel.
+Drag the Encoder widget into the architecture panel.
 When your architecture is ready, you can start the simulation.
-You will see that the EarSubscriber transform the input of a topic into a 1D Gaussian function.
+You will see that the Encoder transform the input of a topic into a 1D Gaussian function.
 For this case, I read data from a noise sensor and use the value as amplitude of the gaussian function.